caocmai/django-react-heroku/README.md

 ## To Upload Project to Your Heroku
 I'm assuming you know how to deploy a simple Django project to Heroku.
 Below are added instructions to deploy a Djano+React project to Heroku.

-To get a Django+React project deployed, Heroku needs a build pack of `nodejs` as well as `python` so when you run  `$ heroku buildpack` you should see something like
+To get a Django+React project deployed, Heroku needs a build pack of `nodejs` as well as `python` so when you run  `$ heroku buildpack` after you created your Heroku app you should see something like:
 ```
 1. heroku/nodejs
 2. heroku/python